-- During a woman’s reproductive years, as long as the ovaries are functioning normally, FSH levels peak monthly during the middle of the menstrual cycle but are otherwise low.
+- During a woman’s reproductive years, as long as the ovaries function normally, FSH levels peak monthly during the middle of the menstrual cycle but are otherwise low.

 - Near the end of those “reproductive” years, FSH levels begin to rise early in the cycle and eventually stay elevated at all times.

 - The usual onset of menopause is at around 51 years of age.
-Or it can happen prematurely, beginning prior to age 40.
+Or it can happen prematurely, beginning before age 40.

 FSH Test Results

-Ovarian Reserve Screening involves the use of multiple tests to better understand the likelihood of achieving a live birth.
+Ovarian Reserve Screening involves multiple tests to better understand the likelihood of achieving a live birth.

 There is no single test that is the best predictor of live birth.

 All test results should also be interpreted in the setting of age and prior performance during treatments.

-Low FSH and higher AMH levels and Antral Follicle Counts are associated with a better prognosis.
+Low FSH, higher AMH levels, and Antral Follicle Counts are associated with a better prognosis.

-High FSH and low AMH and Antral Follicle counts are associated with a worse prognosis.
+High FSH, low AMH, and Antral Follicle counts are associated with a worse prognosis.

-Age is an overriding factor that must be taken into account when looking at these tests.
-Older women will always have a harder time getting pregnant even if they have similar levels.
+Age is an overriding factor that must be considered in these tests.
+Older women will always have a more challenging time getting pregnant despite having similar levels.

 TABLE: General Interpretation of Ovarian Reserve Screening